Guangxitoxin: Sources

-Guangxitoxin is found in the venom of the tarantula Plesiophrictus guangxiensis, which lives mainly in Guangxi province of southern China.
+Guangxitoxin is found in the venom of the tarantula Chilobrachys guangxiensis, which lives mainly in Guangxi province of southern China.

 Chemistry

 Subtypes

 Guangxitoxin consists of multiple subtypes, including GxTX-1D, GxTX-1E and GxTX-2.
 GxTX-2 shows sequence similarities with Hanatoxin (HaTX), Stromatoxin-1 (ScTx1), and Scodra griseipes toxin (SGTx) peptides.
 GxTX-1 shows sequence similarities with Jingzhaotoxin-III (JZTX-III), Grammostola spatulata mechanotoxin-4 (GsMTx-4), and Voltage-sensor toxin-1 (VSTX1) peptides.
 GxTX-1 consists of two variants, GxTX-1D and GxTX-1E, of which GxTX-1E is a more potent inhibitor of K_{v}2.1.

 Sequence

 GxTX-1D and GxTX-1E consist of 36 amino acids, differing only a single amino acid at the NH_{2}-terminal, aspartate or glutamate, respectively: